At the heart of Northern Laos rests Luang Prabang.

 1) The view from the top of Mount Phou Si

-Sometimes, I’m all for sentimental travel cliches.
-Watching sunsets and city views from mountain peaks are quickly becoming one of them!
+I’m all in for travel cliches– watching sunsets from mountain peaks are quickly becoming one of them!
+And I’m racking them up along Southeast Asia.
 As the highest hill point in Luang Prabang, Mount Phou Si beckons travelers with an alluring and romantic view of the city.
-It’s a casual 8-10 minute stroll up the stairs to the top.
-Sometimes, there’s a lady at the mountain base, selling love birds or sparrows in a dried leaf cage.
-Take them to the top and release them for good luck!
+It’s a casual 8-10 minute stroll up the stairs to the top, so you won’t have to be a mountain climber to do it and you’ll find a wonderful view of Luang Prabang city and all its street grids.
+The lady siting outside the entrance sells birds in a dried leaf cage.
+Take them to the top, make a wish and release them for love and good luck!

 2) “Line up and feed the monks!”